 (If minimum enrollment is not met within 90 days of the workshop, a full refund will be provided for all registered students)

 Single Room: $3,975

 Shared Room: $3,800 (couples taking the workshop together will each be charged the shared room rate)

 *Includes accommodations, all meals and park boat transportation from St. Marys, Georgia to Cumberland Island (9am Monday boat out and 10:15am Saturday boat back)

 We have had several people contact us to ask about their spouses joining but not taking the course.
 We only have room in our vehicles for eight students so spouses who wish to attend will need to navigate the island on foot or on bicycle if maximum enrollment is met.
-If your spouse would like to attend the rate is $2,650 without the workshop.

 *Please note that when you complete this form we will email you the Hessler Workshops registration package and tuition invoice.
 Your spot is not secured until we receive back your completed paperwork and tuition payment.

 Below is the final class video and slideshow from our workshop on Cumberland Island last year.